 James Lantz is an award-winning filmmaker and playwright who has produced over 200 commercial films, many for Fortune 500 companies such as American Airlines, American Express and Alamo.

-Recently, his documentary short film and essay THE SIGN was published in The Guardianand won the Best Documentary Award at the 2016 Boston Short Film Festival.
+His documentary short film and essay THE SIGN was published in The Guardianand won the Best Documentary Award at the 2016 Boston Short Film Festival.

 As a playwright, James's work has been produced Off-Broadway, played nationally and internationally including San Francisco, Topeka, Kansas; Cape Town, South Africa; and London UK.
 New York theater critic Weston Clay called his award-winning LGBT-themed play, THE BUS, "Theater magic," and British Theatre Guide said it was "fascinating."